SJ6034 - Creating Packages (2018/19)

 |Total study hours||300|

-Creating Packages develops the advanced professional skills taught at level 5: identifying subject matter and potential readerships, research, interviewing and editing techniques, on-the-spot reportage, and finding original angles and relevant sources for stories, to a stage where students originate and source the elements for their own journalism packages, based on a subject area of their own choice, rather than as directed by tutors.
+Creating Packages is core for journalism-related courses.
+It develops the advanced professional skills taught at level 5: identifying subject matter and potential readerships, research, interviewing and editing techniques, on-the-spot reportage, and finding original angles and relevant sources for stories, to a stage where students originate and source the elements for their own journalism packages, based on a subject area of their own choice, rather than as directed by tutors.
+This is an exciting chance to create your own magazine in print and online.

 Each package will have three instances, in print and online (or vice versa), to reflect the multimedia nature of such products in contemporary journalism.
 News days will reinforce a professional sense of urgency and the need to meet deadlines.

-Such written work will help demonstrate employability for the PDP.
+Such written work will help demonstrate employability for the PDP/e-portfolio

 The module will be taught on an interactive, workshop-based model.